Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 temperatures downscaled from global temperature databases.
 HOBO data loggers will record microclimate at 3-5 key sites within each study system, focusing on primary survey sites.

-Please refer to the 'RIBBiTR: Core Protocols' document for setting up and deploying HOBO loggers. **All HOBO logger metadata should be recorded in the ['HOBO logger deployment data'](https://docs.google.com/spreadsheets/d/1gfQ0dcc5GuQWfGMUiJk_oN1VKh7THmMT/edit?usp=sharing&ouid=106517242061380573521&rtpof=true&sd=true) spreadsheet found within the Ecophysiology team's google drive folder.**
+Please refer to the 'RIBBiTR: Core Protocols' document for setting up and deploying HOBO loggers. ***All HOBO logger metadata should be recorded in the ['HOBO logger deployment data'](https://docs.google.com/spreadsheets/d/1gfQ0dcc5GuQWfGMUiJk_oN1VKh7THmMT/edit?usp=sharing&ouid=106517242061380573521&rtpof=true&sd=true) spreadsheet found within the Ecophysiology team's google drive folder.***

-### Downloading HOBO data
+### Setting up HOBO loggers and downloading HOBO data

+Hobo loggers can be set-up using HoboWare or using the waterproof data shuttle (U-DTW-1 shuttle – NOTE: requires HOBOware Pro software).
+***Very important:*** Please ensure that when setting up the loggers that your computer's clock and timezone are accurate - HoboWare uses this to set the clock on the loggers, *AND* that all loggers are setup using the same timezone, *AND* the timezone matches the timezone where you are deploying the loffers.

-To download data from loggers, you can use the waterproof data shuttle (U-DTW-1 shuttle – NOTE: requires HOBOware Pro software) which can store data until you reach a computer, or the USB shuttle (BASE-U-4) directly connected to a computer.
+Data can be downloaded also using the waterproof data shuttle which can store data until you reach a computer, or the USB shuttle (BASE-U-4) directly connected to a computer.
 Bluetooth data loggers are launched and data can be downloaded via the HOBOconnect App.

 ### Storing HOBO data :file_folder: